KevinZeng08/simple-db-hw-2021/lab4.md

 ###  2.5.
 Lock Lifetime

-You will need to implement strict two-phase locking.
+You will need to implement **strict two-phase locking**.
 This means that transactions should acquire the appropriate type of lock on any object before accessing that object and shouldn't release any locks until after the transaction commits.